 Digital Stewardship Certificate (Post Master's)

-Graduates complete a 5-course (15 credits) sequence.
-Three courses are required, and two electives are selected from the list below.
+DSC graduates must complete a 5-course (15 credits) sequence.
+Three courses are required, and two electives are to be selected from a list of approved courses (see below).
 Students are also required to complete a one-week, introductory online orientation to the Digital Stewardship program and to online learning at Simmons.